cadence-workflow/cadence-web/README.md

 ### Using cadence-web

-Latest version of `cadence-web` is included in `cadence` composed docker containers that can be found [here](https://github.com/cadence-workflow/cadence#getting-started).
+Latest version of `cadence-web` is included in `cadence` composed docker containers that can be found [here][cadence].
 To start using it clone `cadence` repo and run the following command
 ```
 docker-compose -f docker/docker-compose.yml up
 ```